ggenilson/ggenilson/README.md

 ## :smiley: About me

 Experienced Software Engineer with a wealth of experience and knowledge using technologies to help organizations improve their results.
-I am able to support stakeholders and colleagues to provide numerous business improvements through technology.
+I am able to support stakeholders and colleagues to provide numerous business improvements through technology

 <h3 align="left">Programming languages and tools:</h3>